ahamdjin/Ahmad-YAR/_pages/about.md

 title: "About-Me"
 ---

-'m a curious and driven individual with a love for Numbers.
+I'm a curious and driven individual with a love for Numbers.
 I thrive in collaborative environments where I can learn and grow alongside talented professionals.
 I'm always seeking new challenges and opportunities to expand my knowledge and contribute to meaningful projects.

 **Education**